Punakaiki Coastal Restoration Project

-When you book in on one of our Planting Days there’s a range of possible activities you can take part in on our site, including:
+Join us on a planting day, or a Summer Volunteering Getaway (www.wildheartproject.kiwi).
+There’s a range of possible activities you can take part in on our site, including:

 • Touring our site, the Barrytown beach and the adjacent Nikau Scenic Reserve which is a great example of unmodified Sand Plain Forest

 • Planting of native trees around our site